MattMattL/Scientific-Computing/lunar_lander/README.md

 * Controllable engine using the slider bar.
 * The "engine flame" changes according to the engine strength (looks convincing as the flame model is non-linear).
 * Mathematically-engineered randomised terrain that continues infinitely.
-* Flight panel-style graphics that work.
+* Flight panel style graphics that function.
 * Motivating comment displayed above the map.